YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDEASYNCIONOMM, ssss segment has ASYNCIO turned on.
 Cannot support MM access method

-GDE Error: This indicates that segement ssss has enabled ASYNCIO, which is not compatible with the MM access method.
+GDE Error: This indicates that segment ssss has enabled ASYNCIO, which is not compatible with the MM access method.

-Action: For MM do not use ASYNCIO; in order to choose ASYNCIO, use the BG access method.
+Action: Do not use ASYNCIO for the MM access method; in order to choose ASYNCIO, use the BG access method.

 -------------
 GDECHECK